sous-chefs/iis/README.md

 #### Properties

-- `cfg_cmd` - name attribute.
-What ever command you would pass in after "appcmd.exe set config"
+- `cfg_cmd` - name property.
+What ever command you would pass in after "appcmd.exe set config" We use the resource name if this isn't specified here.

 #### Example